 In the first question you carefully ask for the last pay net of deductions and go on in the second question to establish what these deductions are.
-The answers to both questions effectively give ross and net earnings for the last period for which pay was received and or process of the district of the process that follow.
-You should not proceed this distinction throughout the section.
-It will not always be specially to get information both for income after tax and income before tax.
-Remember that if you cannot get an answer for one you may be able to get if for the other.
+The answers to both questions effectively give gross and net earnings for the last period for which pay was received and you can build up further information in the questions that follow.
+You should be conscious of this distinction throughout the section.
+It will not always be possible to get information both for income after tax and income before tax.
+Remember that if you cannot get an answer for one you may be able to get it for the other.
 Make a note whenever you can.
 We can calculate in the office.

-Last 12 months Though you start by finding what was the last amount of pay received it is very important also to find what was the average pay during the previous 12 months and gradually build up the total income received by the income unit and the household in those months.
+Last 12 months

+Though you start by finding what was the last amount of pay received it is very important also to find what was the average pay during the previous 12 months and gradually build up the total income received by the income unit and the household in those months.
 You have already filled in a work-record and this will help you to answer several of the questions in the section.